Kengeri railway station: Location

 It serves the Kengeri and Kengeri Satellite Town neighborhoods in the western part of the city.
-It is a popular railway station among residents of west Bengaluru because of its nearness to the Namma Metro Purple Line and the Bangalore Metropolitan Transport Corporation (BMTC) bus stand.
+It is a popular railway station among residents of west Bengaluru because of its proximity to the Namma Metro Purple Line and the Bangalore Metropolitan Transport Corporation (BMTC) bus stand.

 Infrastructure

 The station consists of four platforms.
 It has five ticket counters and two digital ticket kiosks in the terminus.
 It has a digital sign board.
 It has a digital large clock in the first platform.
 It has a number of stalls for food and a Nandini milk parlour.
 It also has IRCTC Stall.
 It has two public toilets one in the first platform and the other in the second and third platforms.
 The second and third platforms are covered with an overhead shelter.
 It has a foot overbridge over the train tracks connecting all the platforms.
 It also has a free Wi-Fi service provided by Google Station.
 The second and third platforms have electronic boards to mention a train's number, the class of the coach which is going to stop at that point a couple of moments before the train's arrival.
 It has newly established LED TVs for the info of the train to the passengers.
 It has a large space for two wheeler 4 wheeler and bicycle parking.
 It has six ticket counters to book tickets.
+Currently, the station is being modernized under the Amrit Bharat Station Scheme (ABSS).